Almost 8 years later and the soundtrack still lifts me. The movie is exceptional.

 Long before we came along, with our brains and matcha tea, early life forms only had rudimentary sensory systems.

-As nervous systems evolved, first as simple nerve nets (don’t even ask, it’s beyond me), then centralised structures, and eventually brains… those older, sensory systems (or embodied response mechanisms) didn’t disappear.
-They became the foundation of what we now experience as intuition, gut feelings, or emotional instincts.
-They operate waaaayy quicker than our rational thought because they’re rooted in ancient survival circuitry.
-For example, the amygdala and brainstem responses can trigger action before the cortex even finishes processing what’s happening (sometimes you know something before you know it).
+As nervous systems evolved to nerve nets, and eventually to brains… those older, sensory systems didn’t disappear.
+They became the foundation of what we now experience as intuition or gut feeling.
+They operate waaaayy quicker than our rational thought because of how ancient and experienced the circuitry is.
+For example, the amygdala and brainstem responses can trigger action before the cortex even finishes processing what’s happening (aka sometimes you know something before you know it).

 So…intuition and feeling aren’t just “soft” or “irrational”, they’re actually evolutionarily ancient tools for survival and rapid decision-making.
 Rational thought is a newer layer built on top….And for some people, it’s still under construction.